mkacct/cdif/spec.md

 4. Finally, the following applies to all remaining non-empty lines (except for a potential preserved first line):
 	* Determine the longest sequence of whitespace characters shared by all lines.
 Remove this sequence from the beginning of each line.
 (For example, if each line is indented by at least two tab characters, remove two tab characters from the beginning of each line.)

+The sequence of characters considered a "line break" may depend on the environment.

-As an example of the above rules, the following two strings are equivalent:
+As an example of the above rules, the following two strings are equivalent (assuming `"\n"` is the EOL sequence):

 ```cdif
 """